-FOB Hope is a platform to help those veterans who are homeless or struggling get out of the weather, get back on their feet, and focus on both personal and professional growth to become productive, thriving members of society.
+FOB Hope is an organization that was created to help Veterans who are experiencing homelessness get off the street, get back on their feet, and focus on both personal and professional growth.

-Triage and initial evaluation phase: This phase includes basic outreach and meeting homeless veterans where they are by providing basic items, information, and contact information for future support and assistance in changing their situation.
+Triage and initial evaluation phase: This phase includes basic outreach and meeting Veterans experiencing homelessness where they are by providing basic items, information, and contact information for future support and assistance in changing their situation.

-Intermediate phase: This phase is where the veteran relocates to either emergency or transitional housing and begins working on the barriers that keep them from being permanently housed.
-The barriers may include drug and alcohol issues, mental health issues, and employment.
+Intermediate phase: This phase is where the Veteran relocates to either emergency or transitional housing and begins working on the barriers that keep them from being permanently housed.
+The barriers may include drug and alcohol dependence, mental health challenges, and under or unemployment.

-The follow up to this phase is to continue checking in with the veteran to ensure they are progressing in the program they chose to help with recovery and/or employment.
+The follow up to this phase is to continue checking in with the Veteran to ensure they are progressing in the program they chose to help with recovery and/or secure employment.

-The follow up to this phase is to ensure the veteran has the financial support to move into housing, the income to sustain housing, and the furniture and items needed to live comfortably.
+The follow up to this phase is to ensure the Veteran has the financial support needed to move into stable housing, the income to sustain housing, and the household items needed to live comfortably.

 During the first phase of the outreach process we provide the Veteran with "emergency gear" to help them survive the outdoor PNW elements while waiting to get into shelter or more stable housing.
 You can help by visiting our Wish List below to see what items we need.
 If you purchase the items directly from the Wish List the items will be delivered to our office.